awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-matchmakingconfiguration.md

 ## Properties<a name="aws-resource-gamelift-matchmakingconfiguration-properties"></a>

 `AcceptanceRequired`  <a name="cfn-gamelift-matchmakingconfiguration-acceptancerequired"></a>
 A flag that determines whether a match that was created with this configuration must be accepted by the matched players\.
 To require acceptance, set to `TRUE`\.
-With this option enabled, matchmaking tickets use the status `REQUIRES_ACCEPTANCE` to indicate when a completed potential match is waitiing for player accepance\.
+With this option enabled, matchmaking tickets use the status `REQUIRES_ACCEPTANCE` to indicate when a completed potential match is waiting for player acceptance\.
 *Required*: Yes
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)